 What are the causes of food processing?

 To match consumer expectations, the food sector must produce secure, delectable, nourishing, diverse, and reasonably priced foods.
-These expectations give rise to a wide variety of food processing reasons, including:
+These expectations give rise to a wide variety of reasons, including:

 Creating edible food